What is employee experience?

 - Make company culture, technology and the physical workplace the best they can be

-- Broaden your traditional HR functions to recognise the importance of customer experience and how employee experience impacts it
+- Broaden your traditional HR team functions to recognise the importance of customer experience and how employee experience impacts it

 No company, small or large, can win over the long run without energised employees who believe in the mission and understand how to achieve it.